-The Caribbean is a big, beautiful sea, full of dream honeymoon destinations with unique character, cuisine and coastline to spare.
+The Caribbean is a big, beautiful sea, full of dream honeymoon destinations with unique character, unforgettable people, cuisine, and coastline to spare.
 But it’s not only islands that offer the total package to newlyweds dreaming of a sexy, exciting vacation to top all others.
-Cartagena, Colombia, has gained a reputation, and rightly so, as the place for fun-loving couples who consider music, dancing, cocktails and incredible food the perfect recipe for seduction.
+Cartagena, Colombia, has gained a reputation beyond its colonization by Spain, and rightly so.
+It has become known as a place for fun-loving couples who consider music, dancing, cocktails, and incredible food the perfect recipe for seduction.
 Oh, and don’t forget the sandy white beaches and gentle aquamarine water trimming it all.

-After you’ve exhausted yourselves with hot, colorful days and equally sultry nights, there are excellent places to sleep it all off and recover.
+After you’ve exhausted yourselves with hot days and equally sultry nights, there are excellent places to sleep it all off and recover.
 Small properties in the old walled city are the way to go for romantics.
 Casa San Agustin is an idyllic luxury boutique hotel comprising a trio of whitewashed colonial-era houses that were restored and combined, united by a central pool.
-Tile flooring, Juliet balconies, soaring exposed-wood ceilings and lush landscaping make for a truly magical setting.
+Tile flooring, Juliet balconies, soaring exposed-wood ceilings, and lush landscaping make for a beautiful setting.

-As one might imagine in a city so alive and pulsing, nightlife is big.
-The cocktail culture is strong, and places like La Perla (the housemade limoncello a 10) is are fantastic for pre- and/or post-dinner sips.
+As one might imagine in a city so alive and pulsing, the nightlife is big.
+The cocktail culture is strong, and places like La Perla (the housemade limoncello a ten) are fantastic for pre- and/or post-dinner sips.
 Sanghrajka recommends rum tastings at El Arsenal with Abe, the owner.
 Meals, by the way, should be balanced out with plenty of dancing, and the travel expert advises newbies to follow the “Salsa Trail” during their honeymoon—it’s a fun way to interact with locals and travelers alike while learning the steamy dance in community centers around town.
-After all, a honeymoon in Cartagena is sure to produce a few things: a deeper tan, a slightly fuller belly and a few new moves that will kill on the next dance floor you hit.
+After all, a honeymoon in Cartagena is sure to produce great things.